Talavera Pottery: 500 Years of History, Art & Cultural Heritage

 (Talavera Creation Process)

-3. Tin-opaque white glaze [G] (slightly ivory ground) is applied
+3. Tin-opaque white glaze [G] — Applied (slightly ivory ground)

-4. Hand-painting with mineral pigments (cobalt blue, etc.)
+4. Hand-painting — Mineral pigments (cobalt blue, etc.)

 UNESCO's entry emphasizes that the skills and sequences are the heritage being safeguarded [REF].